niklaushirt/cp4waiops-deployer/README.md

 <details>
-<summary>✅ Install AI Manager with demo content, Turbonomic and Instana</summary>
+<summary>✅ Install CP4WAIOps with demo content, Turbonomic and Instana</summary>

-## 2.1 Install AI Manager with demo content, Turbonomic and Instana
+## 2.1 Install CP4WAIOps with demo content, Turbonomic and Instana

 > ### ✅ This is probably the one that you want.

-You get AIManager installed and pre-trained in one simple script.
+You get CP4WAIOps installed and pre-trained in one simple script.
 Ready to go.
 On top of that you get Turbonomic and Instana instances to play around a bit (you'll need a license key for each).